silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 **Configuring and starting a NFS Server on CentOS 7**
 - **NOTE** The CentOS 7 installation was done with base installation of __File Server with GUI__ so most needed packages were already installed.
 - Install the necessary packages: `#yum -y install nfs-utils`
-- Change owner and group of the NFS share: `#chown nfsnobody:nfsnobody /home/nfs1` **NOTE** not sure if this matters.
+- Change owner and group of the NFS share: `#chown nfsnobody:nfsnobody /home/nfs1`
+  - This is for security so if there is breach through NFS the user nfsnobody has no shell.
+- Enable NFS port (2049/tcp and 2049/udp) through the **firewall**
+  - `# firewall-cmd --permanent --add-service=nfs`
+  - `# firewall-cmd --reload`
 - **Enable** the __NFS__ services so they start at boot:
   - `#systemctl enable {nfs-server, rpcbind, nfs-lock, nfs-idmap}`
 - **Start** the __NFS__ services: